Why alternative treatments and orthodox treatments are sometimes combined

 First, a person may secretly (or with his or her doctor's permission) take alternative treatment plans designed to treat cancer in conjunction with orthodox treatments.
-Their logic I suppose is that two treatments for cancer is better than one.
-“Cure rates” for cancer will certainly go up over the next decade because more and more people are mixing orthodox treatments with alternative treatments, and the alternative treatments are extending the lives of the patients, but the orthodox treatments are taking the credit.
+Their logic may be that two treatments for cancer is better than one.

 Second, people are mixing alternative treatments with orthodox treatments to treat the symptoms of chemotherapy and radiation.
 The type of natural treatments recommended by orthodox medicine to be used during chemotherapy to treat symptoms are generally designed only to mask the symptoms of chemotherapy, and if they extend life, it is only a coincidence.

 The types of alternative treatments used in the first case are vastly different than the kinds of alternative treatments used in the second case.